-And since not all food lovers were made equal, we have rounded up the best Christmas gifts for all epicureans, from the wannabe gourmet chefs and budding bakers to the booze lovers and cheese enthusiasts.
+And since not all food lovers were made equal, we have rounded up the best Christmas gifts for all epicureans; from the wannabe gourmet chefs and budding bakers to the booze lovers and cheese enthusiasts.

 1. Get them started with a cooking set

-The Bone Daddies Cookbook is a go to for the best ramen recipes outside Japan and with this cooking set you’ll find all the ingredients to get started.
+This Japanese Ramen Ingredients Set is a go to for the best ramen recipes outside Japan and with this cooking set you’ll find all the ingredients to get started.
 With over three litres of soy sauce, rice vinegar, mirin, sake, and sesame oil, this set is for those passionate about Japanese food, and who plan to give the recipes a proper try.